 Permafrost is widespread in Arctic and boreal regions of the N Hemisphere, where it covers about 22% of exposed land surface area (BioScience Sept '08).
 Some of it ("continuous permafrost") is very deep (350 - 650 m) and likely to stay frozen; some ("discontinuous permafrost") is 1 - 50 m deep and more vulnerable to thawing, and still more vulnerable to thawing is "sporadic permafrost."
 There is evidence that even some of the discontinuous permafrost remained frozen throughout the various interglacial periods throughout at least the early middle Pleistocene in what is now Yukon Territory (Science 19 Sept 2008), which suggests that if permafrost is more than a "few" m below the surface, it may be more stable than previously thought.

-Because high latitude temperatures are likely to change faster than elsewhere - IPCC 2007 predicts as much increase as 7-8 degrees C by 2100 - large areas of permafrost are likely to be vulnerable to thawing.
+Because high latitude temperatures are likely to change faster than elsewhere - IPCC 2007 prediced as much increase as 7-8 degrees C by 2100 - large areas of permafrost are likely to be vulnerable to thawing.
 Permafrost is already melting in some areas, such as in the far north of Russia, and perhaps along the N. Slope in Alaska.
 There is a huge pool of stored carbon in permafrost - as peat and as organic C in soil.
 When formerly frozen soils melt and are very wet, evolution of both CH4 and CO2 from them increases greatly (CH4 when soils are saturated with water, and CO2 when they aren't, basically).
 Partially countering these increased emissions is the likely prospect that, as climate warms at these high latitudes, vegetation uptake of CO2 is likely to increase some (owing to a longer growing season and to increased nutrient availability from decomposition).
 The net effect of high latitude warming and permafrost melting, however, is likely to be increased emissions of both CO2 and CH4 (decomposition is likely to be stimulated more than production, basically).
 In fact, resultant emissions may be comparable in magnitude to those that come from land use changes elsewhere, including deforestation in the tropics!!!
 (BioScience Sept '08).
 According to the IPCC's 2007 report, the maximum area covered by seasonally frozen ground (note, this is not the same as permafrost) in the Northern Hemisphere decreased by about 7% since the year 1900.

 5. Cloud and water vapor

 (This one is related to feedbacks influencing global temperature, not so much gas concentrations, but I think it is important for you to hear something about it.)
 Recall that water vapor is an important greenhouse gas (under certain conditions).
 Possible feedbacks involving water vapor -- and to clouds -- are very complex and poorly understood (this is one of the major sources of uncertainty in projecting what will happen to temperatures, actually).
 Increased atmospheric temperatures would mean increased water holding capacity in the atmosphere.
 Warmer surface temperatures would also mean increased rates of evaporation.
 Thus, the atmosphere is likely to get "wetter."
 HOWEVER, whether this will be a net warmer or a net cooler is uncertain it appears that, influences of atmospheric water on temperatures will depend on its height in the atmosphere, on the thickness of clouds, on the droplet sizes that make up the clouds, and so forth.
 Thus, there is still much debate about whether cloud feedbacks will be positive or negative forcings on global temperatures.
 The IPCC's 2013 report, however, suggests that most forcings related to water vapor are likely to be positive -- that is, pushing towards warming.

 BOTTOM LINE: MOST SCENARIOS PREDICT PARSIMONIOUSLY THAT ROUGHLY 1/2 OF THE NEWLY INJECTED CO2 WILL REMAIN IN THE ATMOSPHERE